tyfon7/UIFixes/README.md

 - Skips needless unsaved changes warnings when navigating to another screen from a weapon preset (optional, defaults ON)
 - Skip all unsaved changes warnings when closing a weapon preset (optional, defaults OFF)
 - ✨ Show the total stats (including sub-mods) when inspecting mods (optional, toggleable *in* the inspect pane with a new button!)
+- ✨ See stats change as you add/remove mods, with color-coded deltas!

 ## Mail
 - Skips "You can return to this later" warnings when not transferring all items (optional, defaults ON)